Python API Reference#

 - Raises:

-RuntimeError – If renderer is invalid or unmap fails
+RuntimeError – If renderer is invalid or mapping already unmapped.

 - Return type: